earthpulse/pytorchEO/CONTRIBUTING.md

 We are happy to accept contributions by the community in the form of:

-1. [Datasets](pytorch_eo/datasets): Pytorch Lightning datamodules ready to train models (download and pre-process data)
+1. [Datasets](pytorch_eo/datasets): Pytorch Lightning datamodules ready to train models (download and pre-process data).
-2. [Tasks](pytorch_eo/tasks): Pytorch Lightning modules for training neural networks
+2. [Tasks](pytorch_eo/tasks): Pytorch Lightning modules for training neural networks.
 3. [Examples](examples): Notebooks showing what you can do with Pytorch EO.

 ## Instructions